 This pattern has no specific meaning.
 Though, its name (鹿の子) literally means deer child, ie the fawn

-The arabesques: Karakusa
+The Arabesques: Karakusa

 Often used in craftmanship, it is also for fabrics, for clothing and also home textiles.

-The cross 卍 is an old universal pattern (prehistory), which can be found on many continents.
+This cross: 卍 is an old universal pattern (prehistory), which can be found on many continents.
 In Japan, it is called Manji, and is linked with Buddhism.
 And it can evoke tje harmony of the contraries, compassion, strenght, intelligence, the whole and infinity.

 This pattern is positively auspicious

-The translation of this pattern is: water caltrop, an aquatic plant which seeds can be eaten, during prehistory, in Asia but also in Europe.
+Hishi (菱) means water caltrop, an aquatic plant which seeds can be eaten, during prehistory, in Asia but also in Europe.
 Its leaves have this rhombus shape.

 It is very productive, and thus also evokes prosperity.

-Hash / Grids: Igeta
+Hash # / Grids: Igeta

-Indeed, uroko means scale (from snake, fish, …).
+Indeed, uroko (鱗) means scale (from snake, fish, …).
 It can also be represented as triangles.